apache/cxf-fediz/examples/simpleWebapp/README.txt

 Simple Web Application Demo
 ===========================

-This demo shows how to build and deploy an SSO protected using Apache CXF Fediz web application.
+This demo shows how to build and deploy a SSO protected web application using Apache CXF Fediz.

 Running this sample consists of four steps: